kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 5) Previous implementation of the TANKS display blinked some information.
 The blinking has been removed.

 6) Displays custom tank names

+These tank tile modifications are optional.
+The repeater will work with the stock tank tile, or the modified tank tile will work without the repeater.
+The file related to this change is TileTank.qml and is optionally installed in the scrips.

 Installation: